High-dimensional coherent one-way quantum key distribution: Security Analysis

+Next, we compute the density matrices of Eve's subsystem, conditioned by the event where Alice sends a pulse at time bin $i$ and Bob detects a photon at some arbitrary time bin:

+Similarly, the density matrix of Eve's subsystem is conditioned by the event where Bob detects a pulse at time bin $i$ and Alice sent the pulse at an arbitrary time bin:

+Knowing these density matrices, we can apply the Devetak–Winter bound for the secure key rate by calculating the Holevo information \cite{devetak2005distillation}.
+The Holevo information on Alice-Eve channel $\chi_{AE}$ and on Bob-Eve channel $\chi_{BE}$, are defined by:

+where $S(\rho)=-Tr(\rho\log_{2} \rho)$ is the von Neumann entropy of $\rho$.
+The maximal information Eve can extract is bounded by the maximum of these two quantities.
+Direct computation of eq. \ref{eq10} shows that $\chi_{BE}>\chi_{AE}$ (see Supplementary Information \ref{Sup_Detailed security analysis}), hence from this point on, we will focus on analyzing $\chi_{BE}$.

-Eve has no constraints over $p_{0}$ and thus can choose it to be orthogonal to all other vectors $(v_{0},v_{\mu},p_{\mu})$ to maximize her information.
-We can separate the trace of the above matrices by those having $p_{0}$ at a certain index and those not, yielding
+Eve has no constraints over $|p_{0}\rangle$ as it does not affect the three constraints imposed by eqs.(\ref{eq1}),(\ref{eq2}),(\ref{eq5}) and (\ref{eq6}).
+Thus, in order to maximize her information she can choose $|p_{0}\rangle$ that is orthogonal to all other vectors $|v_{0}\rangle,|v_{\mu}\rangle,|p_{\mu}\rangle$.
+Conveniently, we can then separate the trace of the above matrices to a trace of density matrices that contain only one $|p_{0}\rangle$ in time bin $i$ for $i=1..d$, and a trace of matrices that do not contain $|p_{0}\rangle$, yielding (see Supplementary Information \ref{Sup_Detailed security analysis}):